-JUCM, The Journal of Urgent Care Medicine, encourages you to submit articles in support of our goal to provide practical, up-to-date clinical and practice-management information to our readers—U.S. urgent care clinicians.
-Articles submitted for publication in JUCM should provide practical advice, dealing with clinical and practice-management problems commonly encountered in day-to-day practice.
+JUCM, The Journal of Urgent Care Medicine, encourages you to submit articles in support of our goal to provide practical, up-to-date clinical and practice-management information to our readers—U.S. urgent care clinicians and business professionals.
+Manuscripts submitted for publication in JUCM should provide either original research or practical advice, dealing with clinical and practice-management problems commonly encountered in the day-to-day practice of Urgent Care.

 Manuscripts on clinical or practice-management topics should be 2600–3200 words in length, plus tables, figures, pictures, and references.
 Articles that are longer than this will, in most cases, need to be cut during editing.
 The information you provide should be of practical use to our readers, who have come to practice in an urgent care setting from a variety of clinical backgrounds.
 Your article should take their perspective into account by considering several key issues, such as